XTRAC, California Skin Institute’s Tool to Tame Psoriasis

 XTRAC Tackles Psoriasis with Minimal Side Effects

 In addition to the above benefits, the XTRAC laser has minimal side effects.
 That means you don’t have to trade one set of problems for another.
 Some patients may experience a reaction similar to sunburn, including temporary reddening or blistering at the site of the treated area.
-Your CSI dermatologist will review all possible reactions with you before scheduling your treatment.
+Your California Skin Institute dermatologist will review all possible reactions with you before scheduling your treatment.
 Learn more about our XTRAC treatment for psoriasis here.
 Many insurance plans will cover XTRAC treatments for psoriasis and our staff can help explore that with you.